Radiation management licence, training, radiation safety certification program, requirements, guidance materials and contacts

 - open sources

 - radiation emitting apparatus

 Non-ionising radiation information can be found under Safety Topics on this website.

 Some of the compliance requirements for radiation management can be quite complex.
 The Radiation Risk Management procedures and associated guidance material aim to provide simple, directive guidance on how to achieve compliance in regard to electromagnetic radiation management at the University of Melbourne.

 Radiation Management Licence

 The Radiation Act 2005 (Vic) requires a person or organisation to hold a management licence for the possession, sale, consignment or disposal of a radiation source.
 A licence must be held before the person or organisation conducts a radiation practice.
-The management licence is issued by the Department of Health and Human Services (DHHS).
+The management licence is issued by the Department of Health.

 With regards to the above the University of Melbourne holds a management licence so that teaching and research practices that use ionising radiation can do so lawfully.

-This licence (often referred to as the Radiation management licence in University documentation) is managed centrally by the University Services, Health & Safety team.
+This licence (often referred to as the Radiation management licence in University documentation) is managed centrally by the Health & Safety Services team.

 A practice refers to the type of radiation source and the purpose/method for its use.